FuelLabs/fuels-ts/apps/docs/src/guide/transactions/index.md

 A transaction is a way of interacting with a Fuel blockchain and can include actions like transferring assets, deploying contracts and minting tokens.

-Within the Fuel Network, we have the following transaction types:
+Within Fuel, we have the following transaction types:

 - Script
 - Create